M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: -e, --encode <file>

-   The file to which to write the encoder's Python code.
+   The file which the encoder's Python code is written to.

+   If this option is not used, the code is part of the script's output.

 .. option:: -d, --decode <file>

-   The file which contains the decoder's Python code.
+   The file which the decoder's Python code is written to.

+   If this option is not used, the code is part of the script's output.

 .. option:: -s, --script <file>